datavisualizationbook/datavisualizationbook.github.io/README.md

 **5 Empirical Evaluation of Linked Data Visualization Tools**
 5.1 The Basic Characteristics of the Tools
-5.2 Evaluation of the tools w.r.tthe Use Cases
+5.2 Evaluation of the tools w.r.t. the Use Cases
 5.2.1 Evaluation of T-Box use cases
 5.2.2 Evaluation of A-Box use cases
 5.2.3 Evaluation of A-Box and T-Box uses cases